Sarcophaga carnaria

-Sarcophaga carnaria is a European(globalized) species of flesh fly within the common flesh fly genus, Sarcophaga.
+Sarcophaga carnaria is a European species of flesh fly within the common flesh fly genus, Sarcophaga.

 Identification

 Only males can be identified with certainty, and then only by examining genitalia.

 Biology

 Larvae mostly feed on earthworms.
 Adults are attracted to rotting meat and faeces.

 Distribution

-European, from the U.K. and southern Europe, east to the Altai mountains and north to the Kola Peninsula.
+European, from the U.K. and southern Europe, east to the Altai Mountains and north to the Kola Peninsula.